12 Jan

 True Ethnography

-True ethnography unveils cultural traits.
-What are we learning from those veterans, about their friend, my father?
+True ethnography unveils many cultural aspects.
+What did I learn from those veterans, about their friend, my father?

 Henry Benefiel: “I remember him as a very able, good looking, dark haired, athletic, pleasant young man, . . . he also was a caricature artist, entertaining us at times . . . he was powerfully built.
 I have seen him walk on his hands for a block.
 I never heard him speak anything but excellent English.”